David Fairrington: Vietnam Combat Art Program

-Post-Military Art career
+Post-military art career

 In 1968, following his military service, Fairrington moved to Oakland, California, where he attended the San Francisco Art Institute.
 In 1969, he secured a position with Jack Wodell Associates, a film advertising agency.
 In 1972, Fairrington moved to Los Angeles when Wodell Associates opened an office there.

 In 1978, Fairrington and a partner, Tami Masuda, opened a small design called New York West that produced graphics for the film industry.
 They worked on concept and design for over 150 posters for 20th Century Fox, Warner Bros., Columbia Pictures, Universal Pictures, Sony Pictures and Metro-Goldwyn-Mayer.

 Former Chief of Police for the City of Los Angeles, William Bratton by David Fairrington, oil, 2003.

 In 1995, Fairrington closed the design studio so he could concentrate on painting, although he continued to do occasional freelance work.
 His commissions included former Los Angeles Police Chief William Bratton, California Senator Alan Lowenthal and Democratic U.S. representative, Janice Hahn.

 In 2004, Fairrington and his family moved from Los Angeles to Beaumont, California, where he took over the Banning Center for the Arts in nearby Banning, California, for a year.
 As director, he promoted community outreach by arranging the exhibit of artwork by young developing artists with older established artists.
 He also supervised and collaborated with artist Lucy Blake Elahi, under the direction of artist Lori Escalera, to work with Culver Park High School students, who produced a mural called "Rivers of the World."

-Fairrington teaches oil techniques and life drawing at the Desert Art Center in Palm Springs, California.
-He also conducts two day and week long painting workshops on the principles of portrait painting.
+Fairrington taught oil techniques and life drawing at the Desert Art Center in Palm Springs, California.
+He also conducted two day and week long painting workshops on the principles of portrait painting.

-Fairrington has also served as a judge in the 2009 Plein Air Exhibition at the Riverside Art Museum.
+Fairrington also served as a judge in the 2009 Plein Air Exhibition at the Riverside Art Museum.
 In 2007, Fairrington was the featured artist for three months at the Edward-Dean Museum in Cherry Valley, California.
 In 2010, his work was exhibited by the Arts Council of the Temecula Valley.

 His commissioned portrait of Arthur Ashe, painted for tennis star John McEnroe, appeared in Sports Illustrated magazine.
-He also occasionally produces celebrity portraits for the Walt Disney Company's ABC Television shows.
-He has painted the stars of Lost, Desperate Housewives, Grey's Anatomy, Scrubs, Extreme Makeover: Home Edition and Legend of the Seeker.
+He also occasionally produced celebrity portraits for the Walt Disney Company's ABC Television shows.
+He painted the stars of Lost, Desperate Housewives, Grey's Anatomy, Scrubs, Extreme Makeover: Home Edition and Legend of the Seeker.

-Fairrington was named "Master Artist" by International Artist Magazine in 2001.
+He was named "Master Artist" by International Artist Magazine in 2001.
 He has also won first place at The National Orange Show's 2010 All-California Juried Art Exhibitionand The National Orange Show's Board of Directors' Purchase Award.

 Fairrington was chosen by the U.S. government as one of the official portrait artists for employees of The Pentagon and other government agencies.

-Fairrington's artwork is included in numerous corporate and private collections and is on exhibit at Jack's Fine Art & Frame in Beaumont, California.
+His artwork is included in numerous corporate and private collections and is on exhibit at Jack's Fine Art & Frame in Beaumont, California.

-Fairrington has been commissioned to paint dancers from several ballet companies around the United States, including School of American Ballet and New York City Ballet.
+Fairrington was commissioned to paint dancers from several ballet companies around the United States, including School of American Ballet and New York City Ballet.